-At the start of all students are given their flight path 'chances graph' formulated through a nationally recognised process.
+At the start of the Lower Sixth (Year 12) all students are given their flight path 'chances graph' formulated through a nationally recognised process.
 This is an accurate way of predicting what a student could be expected to achieve given their previous performance and general educational awareness.